AnyChart/docs.anychart.com/Appearance_Settings/Themes.md

 ## Overview

 To simplify visual adjustment of JS charts AnyChart provides "AnyChart Themes" technique.
 Chart theme is a named preset for chart settings.
-The themes' usage is described in this article.
+The themes ' usage is described in this article.

 ### Themes Explained

 The main idea of themes is to segregate chart settings and data section for easy changing and/or reusing settings in another charts that should look the same way.

-If some chart type is used widely on your site, you can store settings in a js file and then use theme when needed to reduce the necessity of - no need to configure chart again and copy-paste settings from one place to another.

-AnyChart comes with a number of Out of the box themes that can be used to change look and feel of every chart in the package, learn about them in the next section.
+If  some chart type is used widely on your site, you can store settings in a js file and then use theme when needed to reduce the necessity of - no need to configure chart again and copy-paste settings from one place to another.AnyChart comes with a number of Out of the box themes that can be used to change look and feel of every chart in the package, learn about them in the next section.

 ### Out of the box Themes